ahowe42/QuantExplNotebooks/README.md

 I have written [this tutorial](src/Plotly_tutorial.ipynb) to introduce the plotly visualization software package.
 Plotly is a powerful tool for developing interactive data visualizations.
 In addition to being powerful, it is also extremely flexible - perhaps even more than matplotlib.
 The plotly API is simple, with a shallow learning curve.
 With it's power and flexibility, one might think that plotly is sub-optimal for rapidly creating "throw-away" plots during exploratory work, and that another package should be used.
 This is not true - developing publication-ready visualizations with plotly is easy and quick.
 I have put together this tutorial / reference using my knowledge of plotly.
 I am sure it is very incomplete and that there topics I've missed.
 It is, at least, a start to practical use of plotly.

 ## Automated Machine Learning with TPOT

+The acronym "TPOT" stands for "Tree-based Pipeline Optimization Tool".
+TPOT was first introduced in [this paper](https://dl.acm.org/doi/10.1145/2908812.2908918).
+It uses [Genetic Programming](https://en.wikipedia.org/wiki/Genetic_programming), with a customizable objective function to identify an optimal pipeline of operations for machine learning modeling.
+[This notebook](src/TPOT_Demo.ipynb) demonstrates using TPOT.